 When the winds do abate, Spartan and every other boat without a water maker will parade into Elizabeth Lake to line up for water and laundry services.
 The grocery store in town offers free fresh water to visiting dinghies.
 Nice!
 But on the rare, calm days, waiting in line for water can easily take more than an hour.
 I’m not sure about the laundry yet, but I imagine it’s much the same.

 Throughout much of the Exumas, if you’re not happy with where you are, you can be somewhere new in 10-15 miles or less.
 But George Town is a bit more of a commitment.
 You’re further from wherever your next destination might be.
-You’re in a shipping harbour rather than a quiet little bay.
-You’re further from town than you would be other towns.
+You’re in a shipping harbour rather than a quiet little bay, so you are exposed to more weather.
+And, in this harbour, there’s more distance between your boat and the turn dinghy dock.

 With it’s large community of boaters, I can see why George Town would a great place for kids to be.
 I can also see why it’s a great last stop before heading further south into the remoter Bahamian islands or further still, and a good place to pick up visitors.
 It also seems like a great place for retirees to enjoy a simple life that offers warmth, beauty, companionship, easy airport access and comfort – particularly if you get one of the long-term mooring balls in the harbour’s hurricane holes.
 But if I was coming back to the Exumas, and none of these criteria applied, I think I’d skip the extra miles and enjoy more time in the rest of the Exumas where it’s easier to get to a quiet anchorage, easier to provision and easier to enjoy the natural beauty of the Exumas’ undersea worlds.